Discover the best places to study abroad in 2026 with free tuition, scholarships, stipends, top programs, and tips on safety, visas, and more.

 Studying abroad is exciting, but students should be aware of social and political realities in their chosen destination.

 - Australia: International enrolments are under scrutiny, linked to housing shortages.
-Anti-immigrant rhetoric is increasingly present in politics and the media.
+Anti-immigrant rhetoric is increasingly present in politics and the media, and the government has imposed restrictions on visas from certain countries.

 - Germany: Generally welcoming, yet debates around migration have led to stricter policies and occasional discrimination.
 Bureaucracy can be a challenge for students.